-Proposition~\ref{prop:approximating_metric} provide an approximation to the metric and we test its accuracy as per Eq.~\ref{eq:KL_approx_inner_product}.
-We discretize the latent space for the just-described von Mises-Fisher decoder and, for each $z$ in this grid, we both approximate $\b{M}(\z)$ and compute the expected value of $\lVert\mathrm{KL}(p(\x|\z), p(\x|\z+\delta \z)) - \frac{1}{2}\delta\z^\top \b{M}(\z)\delta\z\rVert$ for several samples of $\delta\z$, uniformly distributed around the circle of radius $\varepsilon = 0.1$.
+Prop.~\ref{prop:approximating_metric} provide an approximation to the metric and we test its accuracy as per \eqref{eq:KL_approx_inner_product}.
+We discretize the latent space for the just-described von Mises-Fisher decoder and, for each $\z$ in this grid, we both approximate $\b{M}(\z)$ and compute the expected value of $\lVert\mathrm{KL}(p(\x|\z), p(\x|\z+\delta \z)) - \frac{1}{2}\delta\z^\top \b{M}(\z)\delta\z\rVert$ for several samples of $\delta\z$, uniformly distributed around the circle of radius $\varepsilon = 0.1$.
 Notice that we do not have a ground truth to compare against, and that this error will always be off by $o(\delta \z^2)$.
-Figure~\ref{fig:approx_error_and_land} shows the latent space plotted against the average error.
-We can see that the approximate metric is well-estimated both within and outside the support of the data.
+Fig.~\ref{fig:approx_error_and_land} shows the average error, where we can see that the approximate metric is well-estimated both within and outside the support of the data.
 The error, however, grows at the boundaries of the support, where the distribution is changing from a concentrated von Mises-Fisher to a uniform distribution.
 It is worth mentioning that we observe some approximated metrics have negative determinant, showing that our numerical approximations are imprecise at the boundary.
 These results warrant further research on more stable ways of approximating pulled back metrics under our proposed approach.